BlackP3arl/hisaabu2/backend/ENV_SETUP.md

 ### CORS Errors
 - Verify `FRONTEND_URL` matches your frontend's actual URL
 - Check frontend is running on the specified port

+### Email Sending Errors (Resend)
+- Ensure `RESEND_API_KEY` is set correctly
+- Verify `RESEND_FROM_EMAIL` is from a domain verified in Resend dashboard
+- For testing, use `onboarding@resend.dev` as the sender email
+- Check Resend dashboard for API key status and rate limits
+- If emails fail, check Resend logs in their dashboard for detailed error messages